 ORGANIC FUSIONS Events

 ORGANIC FUSIONS plans to host monthly events for newbies and experienced boulderers.
 Such events allow attendees to take part in a fun activity whilst getting to know each other.
 For details of upcoming events, log in to the view the events calendar.
 The best part?
-ORGANIC FUSIONS is free to join.
+ORGANIC FUSIONS has three high value options for joining our community – click here to join.
 You can also watch the video below to see my first bouldering experience.

 For a more detailed description and a bit of bouldering history, read “The Art of Bouldering” by John P. Gill; an American, who compared bouldering to gymnastics and introduced the use of chalk to the sport.